Developing atomic force microscope with multiple probe tips grabbing single molecules is intentionally blocked by useless quantum mechanics.

 To protect old vested interests, academia forces the useless, time-consuming quantum mechanical (DFT) model which just hampers the use of practical multi-probe atomic force microscopes.

-To protect this old vested interests and unnecessary quantum mechanical (DFT) model, they purposefully refuse to build practical multi-probe atomic force microscope that will need the much-simpler atomic model using just the measured shape, which will make the too time-consuming quantum mechanics and DFT useless, obsolete, which the academia fears.
+To protect this old vested interests and unnecessary quantum mechanical (DFT) model, they purposefully refuse to build practical multi-probe atomic force microscope that will need the much-simpler atomic model using just the measured shape, which will make the too time-consuming quantum mechanical and DFT models useless, obsolete, which the academia fears.

-↑ It is too time-consuming to conduct DFT calculation of energies between one probe tip and the sample molecule from one upper side, so it is much more impossible and more time-consuming to calculate DFT energies between multiple probes and the (rotated) sample molecules from various sides (= The impractical DFT with shapeless atoms has to calculate many chosen wavefunctions' terms and pseudo-potential energies of multiple probes in many different positions around the molecule, which is unrealistic )
+↑ It is too time-consuming to conduct DFT calculation of energies between one probe tip and the sample molecule even only from one upper side, so it is much more impossible and more time-consuming to calculate DFT energies between multiple probes and the (rotated) sample molecules from various sides (= The impractical DFT with shapeless atoms has to calculate many chosen wavefunctions' terms and pseudo-potential energies of multiple probes in many different positions around the molecule, which is unrealistic )

 Efficient, speedy artificial chemical reactions are possible in multi-probe atomic force microscopes.